ArctosDB/documentation-wiki/_how_to/How_To_Template.markdown

 > or the quote block?
 ```

-Always add the two sections below!
+Always include the two sections below!
 But change the link text and link urls to indicate the appropriate items.
 If there is no video tutorial, add the text "Video Tutorial Needed".

 ## Tutorial Videos ↗️